KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:42`

 **Description**:
-The `User.get_name` method in the `User` class is likely intended to retrieve or return the name of a user within the EeazyCRM system, although the current implementation does not return any value.
+The `User.get_name` method in the `User` class is likely used to retrieve the name of a user.
+It is called by any instance of the `User` class that needs to access the user's name.

 ---